The Most Common Life Insurance Policy Exclusions

 Not all policies treat exclusions the same way.
 Here's how the most common policy types compare:

-If a life insurance policy lapses due to missed payments, coverage ceases entirely — and that is one of the most common reasons claims are denied, regardless of policy type.
+If a life insurance policy lapses due to missed payments, coverage ceases entirely.
+That is one of the most common reasons claims are denied, regardless of policy type.

 Getting Coverage for Excluded Activities